hafdont/alx-higher_level_programming/0x00-python-hello_world/README.md

 For each script or program, refer to the provided examples for usage instructions.
 Additionally, some scripts may require specific environment variables, as indicated in the corresponding section.

 Questions List
-How to create a Shell script that runs a Python script specified in an environment variable?
+0. How to create a Shell script that runs a Python script specified in an environment variable?

-How to create a Shell script that runs inline Python code specified in an environment variable?
+1. How to create a Shell script that runs inline Python code specified in an environment variable?

-How to print a specific string using the print function in Python?
+2. How to print a specific string using the print function in Python?

-How to print an integer stored in a variable followed by a string without casting the variable into a string?
+3. How to print an integer stored in a variable followed by a string without casting the variable into a string?

-How to print a float with a precision of 2 digits without casting the variable into a string?
+4. How to print a float with a precision of 2 digits without casting the variable into a string?

-How to print a string three times followed by its first 9 characters without using loops or conditional statements?
+5. How to print a string three times followed by its first 9 characters without using loops or conditional statements?

-How to concatenate strings and print a specific message without using loops or conditional statements?
+6. How to concatenate strings and print a specific message without using loops or conditional statements?

-How to extract and print specific portions of a string without using loops or conditional statements?
+7. How to extract and print specific portions of a string without using loops or conditional statements?

-How to concatenate specific portions of a string and print a new sentence without creating new variables or using string literals?
+8. How to concatenate specific portions of a string and print a new sentence without creating new variables or using string literals?

-How to print "The Zen of Python" by Tim Peters using a Python script within a specific character limit?
+9. How to print "The Zen of Python" by Tim Peters using a Python script within a specific character limit?

-How to check if a singly linked list has a cycle in C without using certain functions?
+10. How to check if a singly linked list has a cycle in C without using certain functions?

+The solution uses Floyd's Cycle Detection Algorithm, also known as the "tortoise and hare" algorithm.
+The basic idea is to have two pointers traverse the list at different speeds.
+If there is a cycle, the faster pointer will eventually catch up to the slower pointer.

+Here is a step-by-step breakdown of the solution:

+Two pointers (slow and fast) are initialized to the head of the linked list.
+In each iteration, the slow pointer moves one step, and the fast pointer moves two steps.
+If there is no cycle, the fast pointer will eventually reach the end of the list, and the function returns 0.
+If there is a cycle, the fast pointer will catch up to the slow pointer, and the function returns 1.

-How to print a specific message to stderr in Python and exit with status code 1 without using print?
+11. How to print a specific message to stderr in Python and exit with status code 1 without using print?
-How to create a Shell script to compile a Python script file specified in an environment variable?
+12. How to create a Shell script to compile a Python script file specified in an environment variable?
-How to write a Python function magic_calculation(a, b) that matches specific Python bytecode?
+13. How to write a Python function magic_calculation(a, b) that matches specific Python bytecode?